Intent of The Societies of Photographers 20×16″ Print Competition.

 Some people think it’s a waste of time unless they win.
 It’s a waste if you don’t watch!

 Judges will be pooled from an international line up, all of whom have judged at International level.
-It is the intent of The Societies 20×16″ Print Competition to be informative, helpful and above all, educational in their comments on all images.
+It is the intent of The Societies of Photographers 20×16″ Print Competition to be informative, helpful and above all, educational in their comments on all images.
 The panel of five judges and one panel chair works together to bring a diversity of experience and knowledge to the assessment.

 Judges are permitted to enter, but are removed from the judging at an appropriate time (often as part of a standard judge’s rotation) before their work comes up.
 Any indication by any judge that the work is theirs will result in immediate disqualification of the judge and the entry.

 Judges are required to undemonstratively step down from any image they feel unable to judge, either because they know the maker, or because they are uncomfortable with the content, or unable to bring suitable useful commenting to the print.
 ‘Stepping down’ from a judgement for the later reasons is highly commendable as it allows ‘other eyes’ into the judgement.

 Judges may appear to have wildly diverse scores for the same image.
 This is quite normal and reflects the different experience, knowledge, opinion and appreciation that judges as individuals have.
 Scores are averaged across the five judges.
 The Panel Chair may be required to vote in certain circumstances.

 It is not acceptable for Judges to make decisions based on personal prejudice or alter averages by vast increases or decreases of score.
 Judges are not permitted argumentative or confronting behaviour to other judges.
 Any of this will result in the judge being removed.

 A judge may feel strongly that an image has not received the appropriate level of score (in either direction) and may request it brought back.
 The Panel Chair will accept the subsequent request for re-scoring to be well thought out and concisely presented.
 This is not a regular occurrence.